 © Vicki Buchanan, 2014, 2016, 2019

 For example, my paternal grandfather was born in 1907 but wasn't issued a birth certificate until 1945!
-Obviously, no one checked for birth certificates in those days as he had: attended school (although only for a couple of years), many jobs, got married, children and was rated 4-F for military service during WWII due to a broken back in childhood, and a metal plate in his wrist from a construction accident.
-I'm not sure what prompted his need to apply for a birth certificate but it is certainly interesting how he was able to function until the age of 38 without one!
+Obviously, no one checked for birth certificates in those days as he had by that time: attended school (although only for a few years), worked many jobs, got married, had children and was rated 4-F for military service during WWII due to a broken back in childhood, and a metal plate in his wrist from a construction accident.
+I'm not sure what prompted his need to apply for a birth certificate in 1945 but it is certainly interesting how he was able to function until the age of 38 without one!
 Just shows how different the times are now.
 He was born at home, and had to get statutory declarations from his mom, aunt and a former neighbour, together with a copy of his dad's handwritten entry of the birth in the family bible, in order to have his birth registered.

 Wishing you a lot of cool stories to uncover with your grave-digging too!